psincraian/pepy/README.md

 ## 📜 About
 [pepy.tech](https://pepy.tech) is a site which aims to show statistics about Python packages.

+This is the repository for the backend service, if you want to check the frontend check this repo https://github.com/psincraian/pepy-front

 ## ⚒️ Start contributing
 I wanted to make the setup of the environment as easy as possible.
 To start the environment you need the following prerequisites: